ivangsm/astroblog/data/blog/web-scrapping-elixir.md

  ]}
 ```

-Now with this you be able to use this data to interpolate the exchange rate based in any of these currencies and not only the Euro.
+Now with this, you be able to use this data to interpolate the exchange rate based in any of these currencies and not only the Euro.
 Or get specific data, save to a db etc. But we make this in another post.

-If you have any questions or suggestions I will be happy to read them, you can send me an email to [me@ivansalazar.dev](mailto:me@ivansalazar.dev)
+If you have any questions or suggestions I will be happy to read them, you can email me to [me@ivansalazar.dev](mailto:me@ivansalazar.dev)